 This post may contain affiliate links.
 Read the full disclosure

 There are some must bring essentials when camping with kids that can mean the difference between having an amazing vacation, or ending up with an unanticipated emergency.

 This camping with kids checklist will help you get organised before you go.

 Camping with young children is a wonderful experience for the whole family, with a little planning before you go!
-Whether you’ve camped before, or if it’s your first time, don’t leave for your camping trip without these essentials for camping trips:
+Whether you’ve camped before, or if it’s your first time camping, don’t leave for your camping trip without these essentials for camping trips: